turingschool/backend-curriculum-site/module2/lessons/activerecord_associations.md

 Run `shotgun` from the command line, then navigate to `localhost:9393/films`.
 You should see the films listed along with their respective genre.

+### Extension

+What would this look like for a many-to-many relationship?
+How do you structure the tables in the database?
+What do the migrations look like to get this done?
+How are your models impacted?
+How will this impact data prep in tests or controller methods?

 ## WrapUP

 * How do you associate two resources on the database level?